Step 2 – Write Your Business Plan

 Use your appendix to provide supporting documents or other materials were specially requested.
 Common items to include are credit histories, resumes, product pictures, letters of reference, licenses, permits, or patents, legal documents, permits, and other contracts.

-Note the other businesses or services you’ll work with to run your business.
+Description of other businesses or services you’ll work with to run your business.
 Think about suppliers, manufacturers, subcontractors and similar strategic partners.

-List the ways your business will gain a competitive advantage.
+Information on the ways your business will gain a competitive advantage.
 Highlight things like selling direct to consumers, or using technology to tap into the sharing economy.

-Make a clear and compelling statement about the unique value your company brings to the market.
+A clear and compelling statement about the unique value your company brings to the market.

-Describe how customers will interact with your business.
+Description of how customers will interact with your business.
 Is it automated or personal?
 In person or online?
 Think through the customer experience from start to finish.

-Be specific when you name your target market.
+Description and information on your target market.
 Your business won’t be for everybody, so it’s important to have a clear sense of who your business will serve.

-Explain how your company will actually make money.
+Explanation on how your company will actually make money.
 Some examples are direct sales, memberships fees, and selling advertising space.
 If your company has multiple revenue streams, list them all.

 Business Plan Tool